 For most children, the 7+ is their first experience of sitting a timed assessment.
 It is therefore worth giving them some insight into the process so that they know what to expect on the day.
 Closer to the exam, they should attempt some practice papers under examination conditions so they get used to managing their time and dealing with pressure.
 Sitting timed practice papers at regular intervals also provides a useful means of measuring progress and development and highlighting strengths and weaknesses.
 Some prep schools provide sample specimen papers from previous years for practice.
 Further 7+ practice papers are available at exampapersplus.co.uk.
-These mental arithmetic practice books are also helpful.
-For English, this is an excellent book to help teach comprehension.

 What happens during interviews and assessment days?

 Interviews are generally rather informal and relaxed.
 Your child will likely be asked about their hobbies and interests and their responses and input will likely guide the conversation.
 There is no need to formally prepare and certainly no need to make your child memorise ‘perfect’ responses.
 (Yes this happens surprisingly often!).
 There will often be some form of group task that will involve working with others and following instructions.
 The purpose of this is to assess whether your child is able to interact and communicate with their peers in a friendly, polite and effective manner.
 There could also be further written tasks such as writing a poem etc.